Philipstown rejects plans for rural home

 After neighbors asked about security and possible damage to Sky Lane during tower construction, Dee continued the public hearing into April.

 However, Dee and Gaudioso agreed that with input from consultants and the town’s building department, the neighbors’ questions should be easily addressed.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.